GLOBAL MARKETS-Stocks rise, dollar slips as risk aversion eases | Business

 The safe-haven U.S. dollar fell in choppy trading and riskier currencies, including the Australian dollar, reversed early losses as stocks rebounded.
 U.S. gross domestic product grew at a 4% annualized rate in the fourth quarter, in line with economists' forecasts, though for all of 2020 the economy contracted 3.5%, its worst performance since World War Two.

-Other data suggested a faster recovery than many expected.
-Reports showed U.S. jobless claims were lower than expected at 847,000, compared with forecasts of 875,000.
+Other data suggested a faster recovery, with a report showing U.S. jobless claims were lower than expected at 847,000, compared with forecasts of 875,000.
 The unemployment rate declined more quickly than expected at year-end 2020 and the labor force will begin to recover in mid-2021, said Ryan Sweet, head of monetary policy research at Moody's Analytics.

 U.S. long-dated Treasury yields rallied from three-week lows.
 The U.S. government sold $62 billion in U.S. seven-year Treasury notes in a well-bid auction.
 "The Treasury market is operating under the assumption that we will be hitting a soft patch here in the first quarter," said Kevin Flanagan, head of fixed income strategy at WisdomTree.
 "The numbers are kind of being ignored," he said.